Ipalibo Banigo

-A member of the Peoples Democratic Party, she has held various important offices at the Rivers State Ministry of Health.
+A member of the Peoples Democratic Party, she held various important offices at the Rivers State Ministry of Health.
 During her service, she assumed the positions of Director of Public Health Services, Acting Commissioner, Director-General and Permanent Secretary.
 She achieved prominence first in 1995, as Secretary to the Government of Rivers State before serving as Head of Service of the state.
 In December 2014, Ezenwo Wike selected her as his running mate in the 2015 election.
-She was elected Deputy Governor and assumed office on 29 May 2015.
+She was elected deputy governor and assumed office on 29 May 2015.

 Early life and education

 Banigo was born on 20 December 1952 to the Harry family of Obuama in Degema, Rivers State.
 As a teenager, she earned the West African School Certificate (Division One) and the Higher School Certificate at Queens College, Lagos.
 She was awarded prizes for her academic excellence in Chemistry, Biology and English Literature.
 In 1968, she won the BBC award for Students Poetry.

 Prior to graduating from high school, she was the Best All-Round Student of The Year from 1969 to 1970.
 She obtained a Bachelor of Medicine, Bachelor of Surgery from the University College Hospital, Ibadan, and attended Harvard University School of Public Health for her master's degree.
 Between 1990 and 1992, Banigo received diplomas in both Tropical Hygiene and Dermatology from the University of London.